 What is it.
 29

 What is it.
-30I knew Lovage grew on the North Coast, but had not seen it until last summer(2014) when walking the coastal path between Portrush & Portstewart.
+30I knew Lovage grew on the North Coast, but had not seen it until 2014 when walking the coastal path between Portrush & Portstewart.
 Also known as sea parsley, the leaves and stem of lovage add a celery-like flavour to soups, stews and stocks or pork and poultry dishes.
-It can also be used to enhance the flavour of potato dishes.Although not native in Great Britain,it isoccasionally found growing wild.
+It can also be used to enhance the flavour of potato dishes.Although not native in Great Britain,it is occasionally found growing wild.
 It comes from the Mediterranean, growing in mountains of southern France, N.Greece and the Balkans.

-Green Elf Cup-small bright green cups on dead branches.The wood is stained green and was much used in the production of veneers.
+Green Elf Cup-a fungus with small bright green cups on dead branches.The wood is stained green and was much used in the production of veneers.